24 Nov 2020 Giving thanks for our horses!

 1. Darcy teaches me how to slow down and breathe.

 I sit on a tack trunk and watch Darcy eat a flake of hay.
 Listening to his molars grind the grass down mixed with the occasional snort is my music.
 I note the hay moat he has built to reach the tender bits of the forage.
 I wait for my breath to slow until it matches my horse’s, and I am still.

 2. Darcy keeps my multiple sclerosis symptoms in check.

 When I was diagnosed with multiple sclerosis nine years ago, I thought my riding and horse owner days were over.
 I struggled to ride.
 Grooming Darcy was a herculean effort.
 By breathing in Darcy’s coat, the cold air, and his exhale, day by day, I found not only my strength but my courage.

-3. Darcy reminds me to focus on what’s important in my life.
+3. Darcy reminds me to focus on what’s essential in my life.

-New Mexico is a feast for the senses, but sometimes I forget to notice the air’s fresh smell, finger rain clouds, or the feast at our bird feeders.
-Horses live in their own time zone, one without to-do lists and errands, rather, one that determines the best time of day to stand in the sun.
+New Mexico is a feast for the senses, but sometimes I forget to notice the air’s fresh smell, finger rain clouds, or the feed at our bird feeders.
+Horses live in their time zone, one without to-do lists and errands, instead, one that determines the best time of day to stand in the sun.

 4. Darcy reminds me to laugh.

 Not unlike a cat, Darcy revels in gravity experiments.
 I learned to place all my gear on the ground after finding my entire tote bag strewn in a circle in the dirt one day.
 I caught my boy in the act once and watched him swing my unzipped bag between his teeth, my keys, my tack cleaner, and my headset sailing through the air.
 How could I not laugh!